 They say cryptocurrency is a currency, but I think not.
 The currency store’s value is portable and provides value stability.
 Cryptocurrency provides none.
 Can you carry crypto in your wallet to have a cup of coffee?
 The answer is no.

 Blockchain as a technology is wonderful, but cryptocurrency is speculative in nature.
 They are largely fraudulent in my view as it stands without any government intervention, rules and regulations.
 It also lacks transparency.

 If we talk about India, The Reserve Bank of India clearly declared that there should be regulation around crypto.

-The government or politicians all over the world are not able to conclude on how to regulate these virtual currencies since all of them are digital.
+The government or politicians all over the world are not able to conclude how to regulate these virtual currencies since all of them are digital.

 Many people have already invested trillions of dollars in this.
-Now as soon as scammers take advantage, all of that wealth will go away in an instance and this could actually cause riots on the streets.
+Now as soon as scammers take advantage, all of that wealth will go away in an instant and this could actually cause riots on the streets.

 Therefore, I think they need to bring some order into the madness.
 The first step would be to probably charge taxes on it.

 In India, we should levy goods and services tax (GST) on it and whenever people earn profits from cryptocurrency, they have to pay income tax.